bishabosha/tiger-site-gen/_docs/articles/008 - effective-match-types.md

 > Check out the full example in the [demo repo](https://github.com/bishabosha/scaladays-2025/blob/main/sinatra/sinatra-demo.scala).

-The above example uses a match type to parse the route string and extract a structural type for `params`, e.g. `(name: String)`, or `(title: Seq[String], author: Seq[String])`.
-This increases type safety because parameters can not be misspelled.
+So above behind the scenes there is a match type that converts `"/hello/:name"` to the structural type `(name: String)`, and `"/posts/?:title&:author"` to `(title: Seq[String], author: Seq[String])`.
+The structural type is then used as the type of `params`, providing type safety because retrieved parameters can not be misspelled.

 ### Refined types